Manchester City F.C.: Rivalries

-Manchester City also have long established local rivalries with Bolton Wanderers, Oldham Athletic, and Stockport County, and more recent competitive Premier League rivalries with Tottenham Hotspur, Chelsea and Arsenal.
+Manchester City also have long established local rivalries with Bolton Wanderers, Oldham Athletic, and Stockport County, and more recent competitive Premier League rivalries with Tottenham Hotspur, Chelsea and Arsenal, and Champions League rivalries with Real Madrid.

 Ownership and finances

 The holding company of Manchester City, Manchester City Limited, is a private limited company, with approximately 54 million shares in issue.
 The club has been in private hands since 2007, when the major shareholders agreed to sell their holdings to UK Sports Investments Limited (UKSIL), a company controlled by Thaksin Shinawatra.
 UKSIL then made a formal offer to buy the shares held by several thousands of small shareholders.

-Prior to the Thaksin takeover, the club was listed on the specialist independent equity market PLUS (formerly OFEX), where it had been listed since 1995.
-On 6 July 2007, having acquired 75% of the shares, Thaksin de-listed the club and re-registered it as a private company.
-By August, UKSIL had acquired over 90% of the shares and exercised its rights under the Companies Act to "squeeze out" the remaining shareholders, and acquire the entire shareholding.
-Thaksin became chairman of the club and two of Thaksin's children, Panthongtae and Pintongta, became directors.
-Former chairman John Wardle stayed on the board for a year, but resigned in July 2008 following Nike executive Garry Cook's appointment as executive chairman in May.
+Prior to Thaksin's takeover, the club had been listed on the specialist independent equity market PLUS (formerly OFEX) since 1995.
+On 6 July 2007, after acquiring 75% of the shares, Thaksin de-listed the club and re-registered it as a private company.
+By August, UKSIL had obtained over 90% of the shares and invoked its rights under the Companies Act to "squeeze out" the remaining shareholders, securing full ownership of the club.
+Thaksin became chairman, while his children, Panthongtae and Pintongta, were appointed as directors.
+Former chairman John Wardle remained on the board for a year, but resigned in July 2008 following the appointment of Nike executive Garry Cook as executive chairman in May.
 The club made a pre-tax loss of £11m in the fiscal year ending 31 May 2007, the final year for which the club published accounts as a public company.

 Thaksin's purchase prompted a period of transfer spending at the club, in total around £30 million, whereas over the several previous seasons Manchester City's net spending had been among the lowest in the Premier League.
 A year later, this investment was dwarfed by an influx of money derived from the club's takeover.
 On 1 September 2008, Abu Dhabi-based Abu Dhabi United Group Investment and Development Limited completed the takeover of Manchester City.
 The deal, worth a reported £200 million, was announced on the morning of 1 September.
 It sparked various transfer "deadline-day" rumours and bids such as the club's attempt to gazump Manchester United's protracted bid to sign Dimitar Berbatov from Tottenham Hotspur for a fee in excess of £30 million.
 Minutes before the transfer window closed, the club signed Robinho from Real Madrid for a British record transfer fee of £32.5 million.
 The wealth of the new owners meant that, in the summer of 2009, City were able to finance the purchase of experienced international players prior to the new season, spending more than any other club in the Premier League.